Afrikaans Translation Services:

 • Cricket and Rugby are popular sports for Afrikaan speakers

-To learn more about our Afrikaans Translation Services or any of the other 215 languages that we offer please contact us below.
+To learn more about Language Scientific’s Afrikaans Translation Services or any of the other 215 languages that we offer please contact us below.
+We offer many different African languages for translation.